icesi-ops/sd-exam1/README.md

       service: name=glusterd state=started
 ```

-finally we mount the file system and load the hosts file
+Finally we mounted the file system and loaded the hosts file

 ```yaml
   tasks: